department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care/discussion-guide.md

 Let's imagine you are coming to the site because you need to visit an Urgent Care location.

 ### Task 1 - Find Urgent Care
-From this page, tell me what you would do first in order to find urgent care for a sore throat.
+Let's imagine that you are coming to the site because you need urgent care for a sore throat.
+From this page, tell me what you would do first in order to find urgent care.
 Remember to think aloud -- not everything on the page will be clickable.

 (Note path in detail.
 Make sure they voice why they might have selected something before allowing them to continue.)
+[Ask to go back to the "first" page]

 Now let's imagine you are coming to the site because you have a wound and probably need stiches.
 From this page, tell me what you would do first in order to find urgent care to stitch your wound.